Jabelpeeps/Sentries/README.md

 COMPLETED:-
 * tidying codebase up for readability.
-* updated the code to remove uses of deprecated methods from dependencies.
+* updated the code to remove uses of deprecated methods from dependencies. (re-done for 1.9!)
+* finish interface (actually an abstract class) for other plugins

 ONGOING:-
 * re-organising the code to improve performance in critical sections.
-* improve flexibility (especially with regard to interfacing with other plugins).
+* move all appropriate code into classes implementing interface for other plugins.
+* rework the command handling to improve UX.

 TODO:-
-* finish interface for other plugins
-* move all appropriate code into classes implementing this interface.
-* rework the command handling to improve UX.
 * add more features...

 (pls post any suggestions as issues and/or PR's)